 - Press Win + R and enter tpm.msc to open TPM management.

 - Below you can see the TPM version of the chip, which must be at least 2.0.

 If you see a window with no information that says ” Cannot find a compatible TPM “, then you need to enable TPM in the BIOS.
-In BIOS, this parameter can be called differently, depending on the motherboard manufacturer: TPM, Trusted Platform Module, TPM Device, Security Chip, fTPM.
+This parameter can be called differently in BIOS, depending on the motherboard manufacturer: TPM, Trusted Platform Module, TPM Device, Security Chip, and fTPM.